phalcon/documentation/docs/db-models-cache.md

 Getting all the invoices will also loop through the resultset and get all related `Customer` records, storing them in the resultset using the `customer` property.
 Once the operation is completed, the whole resultset is stored in the cache.
 Any subsequent call to `find` in `Invoices` will use the cached resultset without hitting the database.

-> **NOTE**: You need to ensure that you have a strategy to invalidate the cache when the underlying records in the database change so that you always get the correct data with your queries.
+!!! warning "NOTE"

-{: .alert .alert-warning }
+    You need to ensure that you have a strategy to invalidate the cache when the underlying records in the database change so that you always get the correct data with your queries.

 The above can also be performed using PHQL: